GroundSix/asink/README.md

 [![Build Status](https://travis-ci.org/GroundSix/asink.svg?branch=master)](https://travis-ci.org/GroundSix/asink)

-asink is a tool that allows you to (at the moment) concurrently run a command a number of times very quickly.
+asink is a tool that allows you to concurrently run a command a number of times very quickly.

 ### Install